No single photo does justice to the Toy Box room at Adventure Inn B&B. It has too many angles and vantage points to take it all in….

 Most guests make their own fun while staying in the Toy Box, but anyone stuck for ideas will find a 37-inch TV, cable with Comcast On Demand, Blu-Ray DVD player, CD player, Scrabble, Uno, deck of cards, puzzles, books — and did we mention the three working antique slot machines?
 Quarters and nickels are provided.

-The adjacent private bath — called The Caboose — has a custom stall shower with bench and original art by Paul H. Adams that is so highly detailed most people don’t realize it’s an air-brushed watercolor.
+The adjacent private bath — called The Caboose — has a custom stall shower with bench and Pewabic accent tiles.
+Original train art by Michigan artist Paul H. Adams is so highly detailed that most people don’t realize it’s an air-brushed watercolor.

 Check Toy Box availability now.